Sunday, November 17, 2024

-If you want to make lots of money with accounting you need to keep job hoping until you find that sweet 100k a year salary.
+If you want to make a lot of money in accounting, you need to keep job-hopping until you find that sweet $100k per year salary.

 Now…

-Since your laptop is your main tool of work, it’s important to pick one that can speed up your workflow so you can save lots of time to study for the CAPP examinations.
+Since your laptop is your main tool for work, it’s important to pick one that can speed up your workflow so you can save a lot of time to study for the CAPP examinations.
 That exam is going to be one of the main requirements for this salary.

 The best laptop for accounting will have the following: